Chip-L/jsCodeQuiz/README.md

 The rest of the work was pretty smooth.
 I had fun with formatting.
 The pages are all responsive.
 I found some fun code to work with for CSS formatting.

 I wanted to add a screen that listed the correct answers along with how the answers were entered.
-I also intended to shuffle the questions and the answers so that they weren't the same everytime.
+I also intended to shuffle the questions and the answers so that they weren't the same everytime, but I ran out of time and they weren't requirements.

 ## Table of Contents